Home Buyers Applaud These 4 Real Estate Professionals

 Most people will need a loan to finance a home.
 A loan officer works specifically for one lender and can find several options, all from the same source, perhaps a local bank.
 A mortgage broker, on the other hand, can find loan options from multiple sources.
 It’s advisable to find a mortgage professional early in the process, discuss your finances and get pre-qualified for a purchase.
 This process will give you confidence in the amount you want to spend on a new home and the type of payment program that would work best for you.

-Even if you believe you will have trouble getting the loan you will need, an experienced lender will understand the many types of loans available and which would serve you best.
+Even if you believe you will have no trouble getting the loan you will need, an experienced lender will understand the many types of loans available and which would serve you best.
 If you don’t know a mortgage broker or loan officer, your realtor can make suggestions.
 You can also talk with your circle of friends.
 If you hear a recommendation for the same professional from several people, that would indicate a high level of trust and anticipated excellence.

 Look for someone who is a good listener and will understand your goals for housing, location and financial security.
 Think carefully about how the mortgage payments will affect your lifestyle.
 It might be better to have lower payments, so you can contribute to your savings or 401(k) plan, make home improvements or take vacations.
 Only you know your priorities and how to best stick to your budget.